 Autumn leaves are a beautiful sight, so why not make a pretty paper fall leaf chain to celebrate the fall season?!

-What we love about this maple leaf chain craft is, you only need half of an A4 paper to make one paper chain.
+What we love about this maple leaf chain craft is, that you only need half of an A4 paper to make one paper chain.
 Also, one paper chain can be made in less than 10 minutes!

 This is a fun fall paper craft to do with kids of all ages, especially preschoolers, kindergarteners, and school-age kids.
 Even adults will love this.
 You can try this paper leaf cutting method to make fall leaves of various shapes which makes it a great scissor practice activity for younger ones.